RafaaaMuniz/LL-Build-a-Website-for-Nomadiq/README.md

 - Make the webpage fully responsive, ensuring text and layouts smoothly scale from mobile to desktop screens.

 **Prompt 7 – (Optional) Interactivity & Polish**
-Enhance the header and hero section with subtle hover effects or transitions using simple CSS.
-Additionally, refine your typography by adjusting font sizes and spacing to boost readability.
+- Enhance the header and hero section with subtle hover effects or transitions using simple CSS.
+- Refine your typography by adjusting font sizes and spacing to boost readability.